-Infrared Photography Part II: Processing31 Jan 2016, Posted by guide, landscapes, post processing, workflow in
+Infrared Photography Part II: Processing31 Jan 2016, Posted by Blog, guide, landscapes, post processing, workflow in

 Late last year, I wrote my first post on infrared photography that attempted to cover the practical aspects of using a Hoya R72 IR filter to capture IR images.
 This post is a follow up, and is more focussed on the processing side of things using Lightroom.
 I’m not sharing anything new or novel here really, it’s more an exercise to highlight resources that are already out there that helped me find my way.